+SPCL 7809T Career and Educational Counseling

+45 hours; 3 credits

+Utility and use of career and educational counseling interventions by professional school counselors working with elementary, middle, and high school students.
+Various career theories and their application in counseling diverse student populations.

+Prerequisite: SPCL 7807T

-SPCL 7810T Educational and Psychological Assessment 30 hours plus conference; 3 credits Critical and historical perspectives on the nature and uses of assessment in schools; portfolios, standardized tests, inventories, case studies, and observations; sociometrics relevant to counseling and appraisal in schools.
+SPCL 7810T Educational and Psychological Assessment

+30 hours plus conference; 3 credits

+Critical and historical perspectives on the nature and uses of assessment in schools; portfolios, standardized tests, inventories, case studies, and observations; sociometrics relevant to counseling and appraisal in schools.
 Consideration of strategies for assessing students with special needs, with attention to the cultural, linguistic, and societal factors involved in their identification, placement, and academic and behavioral performance.
 Required projects in school or community settings.

 Prerequisite: identified in degree requirements in the M.S. in Education program in School Counseling.

-SPCL 7811T Internship I 300 hours; 3 credits A term of supervised internship in a work setting similar to that in which the student expects to work as a counselor.
+SPCL 7811T Internship I

+300 hours; 3 credits

+A term of supervised internship in a work setting similar to that in which the student expects to work as a counselor.
 This course is the first of two required supervised internships in urban school counseling.
 Counseling interns are required to provide 120 hours of direct counseling/consultation service with clients and 180 hours of indirect collateral service (including staff meetings and on-site supervision) at an approved internship site.
 Students also participate in weekly group supervision devoted to evaluation of counseling, consultation, advocacy, and leadership drawing on self-report, journals, audio or videotapes of counseling sessions, and selected advanced counseling topics.

 Prerequisite: SPCL 7922T [715.1T].

 SPCL 7812T Working with Families in Schools 45 hours; 3 credits Discussion of changing nature of families, family systems dynamics and development, and culturally and economically diverse families in urban school context.
 Working in schools with families, parents, and guardians in the educational and emotional lives of children through family assessments, brief short-term family counseling, parenting workshops, and educational workshops.
 Consideration of issues and dynamics for the family and child with special needs.
-Experiential component.
-Prerequisite: identified in degree requirements in the M.S. in Education Program in School Counseling.
-SPCL 7813X Organization and Administration of Guidance Services 45 hours; 3 credits Basic considerations in the planning, organization, and operation of guidance programs as a whole, including such phases of service as testing and counseling.
-Typical forms of effective organization and operation.
-Discussion of problems in initiating and conducting programs.
-Prerequisite: SPCL 7801X [735.3X].

-SPCL 7814T Contemplative Urban School Counseling 45 hours: 3 credits Contemplative practices as applied to counseling in urban schools.
+Experiential Prerequisite: identified in degree requirements in the M.S. in Education Program in School Counseling.
+SPCL 7813X Counseling Leadership in Urban Schools In depth exploration of theories and practices related to the professional school counselors' role as a leader, advocate, consultant and collaborator in the urban school environment.
+Prerequisite: SPCL 7801X SPCL 7814T Contemplative Urban School Counseling 45 hours; 3 credits Contemplative practices as applied to counseling in urban schools.
 Promotion of urban schools as caring, healing, growth-enhancing communities.
 Discussion of recent research and practices in counselor self-awareness, mindful classrooms and schools, counseling and healing, engaged service, and conflict resolution.
 Consideration of gender, culture, religion, and class with respect to urban school issues.
 Prerequisite: identified in degree requirements in the M.S. in Education program in School Counseling.
 SPCL 7815T Internship II 300 hours; 3 credits Continuation of SPCL 7811T [701.03T].
 This course is the second of two required supervised internships in urban school counseling.
 Counseling interns are required to provide 120 hours of direct counseling/consultation service with clients and 180 hours of indirect collateral service (including staff meetings and on-site supervision) at an approved internship site.
 Students also participate in weekly group supervision devoted to evaluation of counseling, consultation, advocacy, and leadership drawing on self-report, journals, audiotapes of counseling sessions, and selected advanced counseling topics.
 Prerequisite: SPCL 7814T [756.12T].